qualified-self/cue-control/maxmsp server/README.md

 1. Connect the DMX strobe into the Enttec device;

-2. Connect the Enttec to the D-Link.
+2. Connect the Enttec to the D-Link router.
 Make sure your Enttec device is properly configured to work wirelessly with the router.
 See details [here](https://d2lsjit0ao211e.cloudfront.net/pdf/manuals/70305.pdf));

-3. Test and make sure the DMX system is properly working (e.g. ping the Enttec device);
+3. Test and make sure the DMX system is properly working (e.g. ping the Enttec device) before continuing;

 #Setting up the server